This document covers the following topics:

 When you define a startup program, consider that values returned for

-the system variables *DEVICE
+the system variables *DEVICE,

-*SERVER-TYPE
+*SERVER-TYPE and

-*SCREEN-IO
+*SCREEN-IO can

 affect the program result.
 For example, perform the following steps to avoid